Kiyamou/VapourSynth-JincResize/README.md

 (`VapourSynth.h` and `VSHelper.h` need be in the same folder.
 You can get them from [here](https://github.com/vapoursynth/vapoursynth/tree/master/include).)

+If you compile with the latest source, you need to add `-std=c++17` in the above command.

 # Acknowledgement

 Thanks to [Lypheo]( https://github.com/Lypheo ), the original developer of EWA-Resampling-VS. I know nothing of algorithm implementation, only make a little modification in the grammar.
 If you think the plugin is useful, make a star for his original [repositories]( https://github.com/Lypheo/EWA-Resampling-VS ).